 You won’t find the defaults here, unless of course you’re coming from Linux, where Firefox reigns supreme.
 Internet browsers are also undergoing a slight change again, as artificial intelligence companies like OpenAI attempt to create AI-powered web browsers.
-These leverage the large language model and its agent software to automate browsing experiences.
+These leverage large language models and their agent software to automate browsing experiences.
 These will also not appear here, as it has been reported that they can and will “replace” LLM content.

 We’ll also make it clear whether a browser is still tied to Google’s Chromium engine.
-Various browsers, new and old, have adopted Google’s web engine to power Internet browsers for compatibility.
+Various browsers, new and old, have adopted Google’s web engine to ensure compatibility.
 If you’re considering ditching Google Chrome yourself, the choice quickly becomes slim.
 Even Microsoft has given up on moving forward with its own system, adopting Google’s for Edge.

 Firefox

-It’s not difficult to understand why either.
+It’s not difficult to understand why, either.
 Despite recent events at Mozilla, such as its dive into AI or questionable management choices, Firefox has almost always remained faithful.
-For example, its most recent additions included new AI-based settings that, unlike Google or Microsoft, can be completely disabled via a kill switch.
+For example, its most recent additions included AI-based settings that, unlike those of Google or Microsoft, can be completely disabled via a kill switch.
 It’s not the fastest browser on the market, but it’s feature-rich.
 Users appreciate its high level of customization, whether through extensions – with an ad block that fully functions as intended – or layout.
 In recent updates, Mozilla added its own VPN and split-screen view for even more productivity.
-As Firefox is open source, there are also forks, like Zen or Waterfox, which bring new browser features.
+As Firefox is open source, there are also forks, such as Zen and Waterfox, that add new features.

 Mozilla’s transparency and strong privacy features earned it a 4/5 rating from TechRadar in 2025.
 It also took second place on TechRadar’s list of best browsers.
-Aside from the power user base, the browser’s simplicity and excellent fundamentals have elevated it above much of the competition.
-TechWise Insider also praised its speed when browsing the web.
+Aside from its power-user base, the browser’s simplicity and strong fundamentals have elevated it above much of the competition.
+TechWise Insider also praised its web-browsing speed.

 Tor

 The Tor Browser attempts to make you anonymous online, at the expense of speed and usability.
-Rather than just sending your data through a direct tunnel, it sends it through different nodes around the world to reroute traffic.
-Additional security can also be implemented, called bridges, which can help you obfuscate your data, again at the expense of speed.
+Rather than sending your data directly through a tunnel, it routes it through different nodes around the world to reroute traffic.
+Additional security measures, called bridges, can help you obfuscate your data, again at the expense of speed.
 As many dedicated users will tell you, even Tor isn’t entirely private.
-Connecting to the wrong node, going to a particular site, or even keeping JavaScript enabled can potentially give away a clue as to who you are.
+Connecting to the wrong node, visiting a particular site, or even keeping JavaScript enabled can give away a clue about who you are.
 Use it at your own risk and understand that a tool is only as good as the person using it.

-Expert reviews on the subject from PC Mag and TechRadar praise Tor’s privacy toolset, as well as the browser’s “simple” interface for its rich security tools.
-Although it received an average overall rating on PC Mag due to its slowness due to the aforementioned node structure, its extensive security level is highlighted as a positive point.
+Expert reviews from PC Mag and TechRadar praise Tor’s privacy toolset and the browser’s “simple” interface for its rich security features.
+Although it received an average overall rating on PC Mag for its slowness, the aforementioned node structure highlights its extensive security as a positive point.

 Helium

 Helium is an extremely clean and modern browser.
-It adds automatic updates and can even turn websites into “apps”, which will only load that website in its own instance.
-Due to its early nature – launching in 2025 – it is also currently very lightweight and flexible in terms of customization, including changing where tabs and the address bar can be moved.
+It adds automatic updates and can even turn websites into “apps” that load only that website in their own instance.
+Due to its early nature – launching in 2025 – it is also currently very lightweight and flexible in terms of customization, including the ability to move tabs and the address bar.

 While some browsers, like Brave, feature their built-in ad blocker, Helium comes with the big gun: uBlock Origin.
 This is the go-to ad blocker for Firefox, and it was for Chrome before Google updated how extensions work with the Chromium engine.
 You will be able to watch YouTube without interruption, rather than being faced with a giant block of endless advertisements.
 Early adopters of Helium increasingly praised its cleanliness in terms of user interface.
 Dave’s Computer Tips gave it a boost with its speed and lightness.
 Without too much bloat, users have found that Helium is genuinely snappier than its competitors.